 (b) For a single organic substance or a homogeneous mixture of organic substances, the estimated SADT is greater than 75 °C or the exothermic decomposition energy is less than 300 J/g.
 The onset temperature and decomposition energy may be estimated using a suitable calorimetric technique (see 20.3.3.3).

-5.2 Substances which may be liable to spontaneous combustion (Division 4.2)
+5.2 Substances which may be liable to spontaneous combustion

 5.2.1 The classification procedure for pyrophoric solids and liquids need not be applied when experience, in production or handling, shows that the substance do not ignite spontaneously on coming into contact with air at normal temperatures (i.e. the substance is known to be stable at room temperature for prolonged periods of time (days)).